 UChicago Medicine’s willingness to take on more complicated cases over the last several decades is one of the many reasons we draw patients nationwide.
-We are one of the few hospitals with a bloodless cardiac surgery program that performs heart transplants and ventricular assist device surgery for congestive heart failure patients.
+We are one of the few hospitals with a bloodless cardiac surgery program that performs blood free heart transplants and ventricular assist device surgery for congestive heart failure patients, in addition to having a bloodless kidney transplantation program.
 Our multidisciplinary team is led by one the most respected cardiac surgeons in the country, and we have saved hundreds of patients who desperately needed heart surgery.
 The expert team of cardiac surgeons, anesthesiologists and hematologists is committed to offering alternative therapies for “no blood” patients with heart disease that enable them to return to active, full lives.

 What is Bloodless Surgery?